wp-plugins/srbtranslatin/readme.txt

 Using script selector on custom places

 If you need to put script selector in site template outside widgets areas then you can use function stl_show_selector() provided with plugin.
-Function accepts two parameters:
+Function accepts four parameters (all optional):

-stl_show_selector (selector_type, oneline_separator)
+stl_show_selector (selector_type, oneline_separator, cyrillic_caption, latin_caption)

 selector_type chooses which type of selector to display: